USLHT Cedar: US Navy (1917–1919)

-Shortly after Cedars completion, the Lighthouse Service transferred her to the United States Navy in August 1917 for World War I service.
-Commissioned into Navy service as USS Cedar, she operated as a patrol vessel in the Thirteenth Naval District in the Pacific Northwest.
+Shortly after Cedars completion in August 1917, the Lighthouse Service transferred her to the United States Navy for World War I service.
+She was commissioned as USS Cedar, and operated as a patrol vessel in the Thirteenth Naval District.
+There was no fighting in Alaskan waters during the war, so the bulk of her activities were those of any lighthouse tender: placing and maintaining aids to navigation, supplying light stations, assisting vessels in distress, and other missions as assigned.